 The First Annual Wyoming Native American Education Conference was held August 27th and 28th, 2010.
 It included an evening Awards Ceremony on August 27th, where Students of the Year were honored.
 Participants also enjoyed a community dinner and a social Pow Wow.
 On August 28th, the conference hosted Keynote Speakers and breakout sessions targeting teachers, education administrators, parents, community members and community agencies, and other groups.
 It was funded by registrations from Fremont County School Districts, and funds from the Wyoming Department of Education.
 Parents and community members attended at no charge.
 Many volunteer hours were put into the conference, and various items were donated to make this happen.
 It was hosted by Fremont County School District #14 at no charge to the conference.
 Approximately 250 people attended, and their evaluations were overwhelmingly positive.

-The Second Annual Wyoming Native American Education Conference was held Oct.
-27-28, 2011 and it was organized and funded in the same way.
-There were over 400 people in attendance this time, almost exceeding capacity of the facilities that Fremont County School District #14 once again generously donated for conference use.
-Because of this, the third annual conference will be held at Central Wyoming College (CWC) to ensure accommodation of all those who wish to attend.
+The Second Annual Wyoming Native American Education Conference was held October 27th and 28th, 2011, and was organized and funded in the same way.
+Over 400 people attended this time, nearly exceeding capacity of FCSD #14’s facilities, which were once again generously donated.
+Due to overwhelming demand, the third annual conference will be held at Central Wyoming College (CWC) to ensure accommodation of all those who wish to attend.
 CWC has also generously offered the use of its facilities at no charge to the conference.